fabbbiob/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/Lab.md

     ![Screenshot of the previous step](Images/Figure17.png)

 1. Click the **Save** button at the bottom of the page.
-1. Locate the [\\\O3653\O3653-9 Groups API\StarterFiles](StarterFiles) folder that contains a starter project.
+1. Locate the [\\\O3653\O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups\StarterFiles](StarterFiles) folder that contains a starter project.
 The starter project is an ASP.NET MVC5 web application that you will update to call the Microsoft Graph.
 1. Open the **Office365Group** Visual Studio solution as an administrator.
 1. Open the **Web.config** file.
     ![Screenshot of the previous step](Images/Figure14.png)